The Best Restaurants in Soho London

 The Palomar | £££

-If you like food, and in particular, eating it, you should probably check out The Palomar, where they’re quite good at cooking.
+If you like food, and in particular, eating it, you should probably check out The Palomar, where they’re pretty good with the stuff.
 Enjoy Levantine dishes like grilled octopus steak with chickpea masabacha in a skylit, wood panelled room, or in the thick of the action at the counter.
 READ MORE

 Good for: Dinner with cooking theatrics.